Education

 • Approval of the research project

-• Completion of 2 years of the clinical practice program
+• Completion of 2 years of the clinical practice programme

 Economy